Aboiteau

 In the Kamouraska region of the St. Lawrence Valley of Quebec, aboiteau diking of salt marshes was closely tied to the modernization of agriculture in the 19th and early 20th centuries.

-A rare original "aboiteau" is the jewel of the West Pubnico Acadian Museums' artifacts.
+A rare original aboiteau is the jewel of the West Pubnico Acadian Museums' artifacts.
 In 1990, local residents found a couple of boards sticking out of an eroding beach on Double Island, West Pubnico.
 They returned to the site in 1996 to remove the aboiteau, to preserve and display it at the museum.

+In summer 2023, during record-breaking wildfires, the government of Nova Scotia ordered the closing of an aboiteau at the Windsor causeway "to maximize the water supply available in the event of wildfires".
+The aboiteau's opening in March 2021 had caused nearby Lake Pisiquid to drain.